 -->

-This page is being actively expanded as common questions come up again.
+This page is being actively expanded upon as more common questions come up.

-Rounded windows are simply transparent square ones with a rounded rectangle inside of them.
+Rounded windows are simply transparent, square windows, with a rounded rectangle inside of them.

 PanelWindow {